 Inigo Pascual surprises children at SNFC Summit

-Manila team wins songwriting award
+Manila wins songwriting award

-All winners received cash prizes and plaques and an additional Php5,000 from Inigo.
+All winners received cash prizes and plaques.